marcorei/angular-page-enter-animate/README.md

 Take a look a the example files at https://github.com/marcorei/angular-page-enter-animate

-Register this module with your app and include the directive
+Register mrPageEnterAnimate with your app and include the directive
 ```html
 <pre>
 <div mr-page-enter="entered" class="box">&nbsp;</div>
 </pre>
 ```
-Then you need to define the css classes for the start and the end point of the animation
+Define the css classes for the start and the end point of the animation
 <pre>
 /* Animation start point */
 .box.entered { opacity: 0; }